reish2/SubtileEdgeDetector/README.md

 `detector.edgel_theta`: This numpy array contains the edge orientation angles (in radians) for each pixel in the image.
 The angles are estimated using Gabor filters and represent the direction orthogonal to the edge at each pixel location.

-It is important to note that the current Gabor gradient kernels used in the edge detection may not work well on very thin lines, where there is a rapid change from background to foreground brightness and back within a distance of the kernel's window size.
-This limitation can result in less accurate detection or missed edges in images with thin lines or fine structures.

 Configuration
 -------------